EtchedPixels/FUZIX/Documentation/BankedZ80.md

 This value is the value passed into map_process and map_process_a.

 uint8_t platform_param(char *p) : Called with each string on the boot command line.
-If a string is recognized as an option return 1, otherwise 0.
+If a string is recognized as an option return 1 and act upon it, otherwise 0.
+This method is invoked after device_init but before we mount the root file system.
+It is therefore allowed to modify the device tables.

 void device_init(void) : This is invoked after interrupts are enabled and allows device probing and setup to occur before we mount the root file